mnjnsng/L1-MBRL/README.md

 Then please go to [MBBL](https://github.com/WilsonWangTHU/mbbl) to install the mbbl package for the environments.

 ## Reproduce Results
-To reproduce the results in the paper, please refer to `./metrpo_gym_search_new.sh` and also can be found in the Results folder
+To reproduce the results in the paper, please refer to `./metrpo_gym_search_new.sh` and also the figures can be found in the Results folder

 ## Run other experiments
 Run experiments using the following command: